HOBuKOB-MEX/multihypothesis/README.md

 ### ASN

-The function calculating the expected sample number of a test, given a value of the parameter.
+The function calculating the expected sample size of a test, given a value of the parameter.

 Arguments:
 * _test_ test designed by any of the functions _OptTest, SimplifiedOpt, MSPRT_